 Why are mouth guards important in sports?

-There are several reasons wearing a mouth guard when playing sports is important.
-First mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the blunt of the blow.
+There are several reasons why wearing a mouth guard when playing sports is important.
+First mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the brunt of the blow.
 They can also protect against injuries to soft tissues and prevent jaw and teeth fractures.
 And, ultimately, mouth guards may help prevent against concussions as the padding could lessen the force between the upper and lower rows of teeth and lessen the force of the jaw as it pushes on the skull.

 Questions about Mouth Guards?